-We tried a few different price ranges finding no difference in the mid range coffee than the higher priced options.
-Once we discovered which we liked, “safari luck” kicked in and when the Long’s Drugs was preparing to evacuate due to the impending lava flow, we were able to purchase the 12 bags at $7.95 at half the usual price.
+We tried a few different price ranges finding no difference in the mid-range coffee than the higher-priced options.
+Once we discovered which we liked, “safari luck” kicked in and when Long’s Drugs was preparing to evacuate due to the impending lava flow, we were able to purchase the 12 bags at $7.95 at half the usual price.

 |The rocky shoreline.|

-Other less pricey items on the island is pineapples.
+Other less pricey items on the island are pineapples.
 In Maui, they were $.99 each.
-Here on the Big Island they are $.69 a pound averaging at about $3.69 each.
+Here on the Big Island, they are $.69 a pound averaging at about $3.69 each.
 Other than those two items, the Hawaiian islands offer few bargains.

 |The ocean spray.|